-In response to economic hardships brought on by the Covid-19 pandemic, the Family Independence Initiative, Chicago with the support of the City of Chicago and in partnership with the Illinois Cash Coalition, and Chicago Independent Restaurants, has announced an emergency fund that will offer access to a one-time cash transfer to help supplement lost wages.
+In response to economic hardships brought on by the COVID-19 pandemic, the Family Independence Initiative – with the support of the City of Chicago and in partnership with the Illinois Cash Coalition and Chicago Independent Restaurants – has created an emergency fund to provide a one-time cash investment to people hardest hit.

 Help us reach our goal of raising $3 million for Chicago residents.

 Chicago is a city of strong neighborhoods.
 Historically this is a city built by neighbors helping neighbors plant roots, build homes, and create self sustaining communities.

 Over the next four years, we will work with community based organizations and other partners to reach 1,000 families in multiple neighborhoods across Greater Chicago, with the support of lead investors, the City of Chicago and Google.org.
 By trusting and investing in families’ own solutions, FII families experience both economic and social mobility.

 Poverty rates in Illinois are at the highest they’ve been in over 50 years.
 Children, women, and people of color have the highest rates, with 50% of black and Latino families affected.

 Despite current challenges with violence and poverty in many metro areas, Chicagoans continue to invest in each other.
 Direct investment in their initiatives will accelerate mobility.
 Poverty rates in Illinois are at the highest they’ve been in over 50 years.
 Children, women, and people of color have the highest rates, with 50% of Black and Latino families affected.